KCodeYT/GoGroups/README.md

 # GoGroups

-GoGroups is a Group managing plugin for GoMint (Minecraft BE)
+GoGroups is a Group managing plugin for GoMint (Server software for Minecraft BE)

 # Downloads